de-engineer/de-engineer.github.io/_posts/2022-01-22-Understanding-booting-process-and-writing-own-os.md

 dw 0xaa55
 ```
 ### The org directive
-The difference between an instruction an directive is that An instruction is directly translated to something the CPU can execute.
+The difference between an instruction an directive is that An instruction is directly translated to something the MMU can execute.
 A directive is something the assembler can interpret and use it while assembling, it does not produce any machine code.
 The first line may look a bit complex because unlike other instructions, it has brackets around it, but there's nothing to worry about, you can just forget about the brackets and focus on the actual directive.
 It is `org 0x7C00`.
 Here's the explanation:
 As we know, bootloaders get loaded at the memory address `0x7C00` but the assembler don't know this, that is why we use the `org` directive to tell the assembler to assume that the address of beginning of our code (base address) is `<operand>`, which is `0x7C00` in this case.
 After the assembler knows the base address of the program, every address that the assembler use while assembling the code will be relative to the base address that we have defined.
 For example, if we do not use this directive, the assembler will assume that the base address to be `0x00` and the address of every function and instruction will be calculated like this:
 ```nasm